gems-uff/mestre/scripts/README.md

 Some attempts were made to allow the extraction of deleted lines for all cases, but with no success.
 Some of the attempts were kept in the folder "unused_scripts" for reference in the future.

-The output of this script is a csv file that is put into data/chunk_authors.csv.
+The output of this script is a csv file that is put into ../data/chunk_authors.csv.

 ---

 ## extract_author_self_conflict.py

+Takes as input the file (../data/chunk_authors.csv).

-Calculates the self conflict percentage metric for each chunk.
+Calculates the self conflict percentage metric for each conflicting chunk.

 Output data is exported to a csv file (../data/authors_self_conflicts.csv).

 ---

 ## assemble_dataset.py

+Takes as input the following files: (../data/merge_types_data.csv), (../data/authors_self_conflicts.csv), (../data/collected_attributes1.csv), (../data/collected_attributes2.csv), and (../data/macTool_output.csv).

 Merges the different csv data files with collected attributes into a single csv file.